SirwanAfifi/sirwanafifi.github.io/_posts/2015-12-10-Object-Oriented-JavaScript-Part-1.md

 Recently I've started to improve my JavaScript skill, So I decided to keep notes about new things I learn from now on.
 Since I'm a C# developer, I'm trying to use my existing knowledge in C# to learn JavaScript.

 As you know in C# we have something called [Object and collection initializer](https://msdn.microsoft.com/en-us/library/bb384062.aspx).
-For example we can use object initializer to create name and value pairs for different properties of the object, in this case `cat` object:
+For example we can use object initializer to create name and value pairs for different properties of the object, in this case `car` object:

 {% highlight csharp %}
 var car = new Car()